singnet/das-poc/service/README.md

 Later in this document we provide a step-by-step to build and run the server.
 For now, we assume there's a server running locally in the same machine.

-A DAS GRPC server can store more them one Distributed Atom Space from different users.
+A DAS gRPC server can store more them one Distributed Atom Space from different users.
 You can use `das-cli.sh` to manipulate your DAS. `das-cli.sh` is a Command-line interface with a number of commands to create, populate que query DAS.
 If you didn't build a DAS yet you need to create a new one.
 You can do this using the command `create`:

 ```